AirTag for IT Assets

 Common IT asset tracking scenarios where AirTags help

-Employee offboarding: an AirTag on a laptop issued to an employee shows where the laptop physically is, even if the employee hasn't responded to return requests.
-For repeated non-return patterns, the history shows whether the device is at their home, at a new employer, or elsewhere — useful for HR, legal, or recovery follow-up.
+An AirTag on an issued laptop shows where the device physically is when an employee stops responding.
+History surfaces whether it's at their home, a new employer, or elsewhere — useful for HR, legal, or recovery follow-up.

-Loaner tracking during repairs: when IT ships a loaner laptop to a remote employee and the primary comes back for repair, both devices can be tracked during shipping and through the repair cycle so nothing falls off the radar.
+When IT ships a loaner to a remote employee and the primary comes back for repair, both devices can be tracked through shipping and the repair cycle so nothing falls off the radar.

-Shadow inventory cleanup: most IT teams discover "ghost assets" during audits — hardware that was issued years ago, never returned, but still on the books.
-AirTags turn shadow inventory from an annual problem into a continuous, self-surfacing dataset.
+Most IT teams discover "ghost assets" during audits — hardware issued years ago, never returned, still on the books.
+AirTags turn shadow inventory from an annual problem into a continuous dataset.

 Privacy considerations for employee IT asset tracking